Chart Color Schemes

 An assessment of population growth drivers in Bolton Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, Bolton Point's population is estimated at around 2,164 people.
-This reflects an increase of 40 people since the 2021 Census, which reported a population of 2,124 people.
-The change is inferred from the resident population of 2,149, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 1,288 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+As of Nov 2025, the Bolton Point statistical area's population is estimated at around 2,201.
+This reflects an increase of 77 people since the 2021 Census, which reported a population of 2,124.
+The change is inferred from AreaSearch's estimate of 2,142 residents following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 1,310 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
 Over the past decade, Bolton Point has demonstrated resilient growth patterns with a 1.7% compound annual growth rate, outpacing the SA4 region.
-Population growth for the suburb was primarily driven by interstate migration that contributed approximately 85.0% of overall population gains during recent periods.
+Population growth was primarily driven by interstate migration contributing approximately 85.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, a significant population increase in the top quartile of Australia's regional areas is forecast, with the suburb expected to grow by 579 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, a significant population increase is forecast for Bolton Point, expected to grow by 584 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.5% in total over the 17 years.

 Frequently Asked Questions - Population